coelhof12/PDF-Stock-Manager/README.md

 ## 💡 The Concept

 A lightweight and innovative solution to manage stock using JavaScript inside a PDF file.
-Designed originally for a legacy system running Adobe Reader XI on Windows XP, this project showcases how PDFs can be transformed into interactive tools for dynamic inventory management.
+Originally designed for a legacy system running Adobe Reader XI on Windows XP, this project demonstrates how PDFs can be transformed into interactive tools for dynamic inventory management.

+This concept emerged from the need to maintain up-to-date stock levels on a computer that could not support any new software installations.
+It was initially tailored for tracking specific materials used in a particular stage of the production line within a factory.

 ## 🎥 Website Demo